SpadeHeart

 Players' Corner

-Players' Corner is a new monthly feature spotlighting a CMBA player who tells what got them started playing the great game of bridge.
-In March, Rich Gram shares some of his educational (and amusing) experiences playing duplicate.
+Players' Corner is a monthly feature which spotlights a CMBA player who tells what got them started playing the great game of bridge.

 Comment